itsgg/itsgg.github.io/_posts/2025-03-31-essentialism.md

 ### Priority Matrix

-#### Benefits

-- Clarifies goals and priorities efficiently.
-- Ensures meaningful progress on high-impact activities.

 #### Steps

 1. List all current tasks or goals you're considering.
 2. Rank tasks based on their significance and potential impact.
 3. Select only the top 2–3 tasks to fully commit your time and energy.

+#### Benefits

+- Clarifies goals and priorities efficiently.
+- Ensures meaningful progress on high-impact activities.

 ### Essential Intent

-#### Benefits

-- Provides clear, purpose-driven direction.
-- Reduces decision fatigue and increases productivity.

 #### Steps